Article

 • Customizable by business line, funding source, or region.

-5. Audit Trail and Compliance
+5. Audit trail and compliance

 • Every action is logged: submission, inspection results, comments, change orders, approvals, fund release.